Nobody wants to catch a virus – least of all your computer.

 All of your resources — processing power, memory, electricity — are being eaten up by the miner, leaving none for your own uses.

-And you’re just one of thousands of infected users who have fallen victim to the greedy hacker.
+And you’re just one of the thousands of infected users who have fallen victim to the greedy hacker.
 Without purchasing any equipment or using any of their own resources, they’ve created an automated way to rack up the Bitcoins for themselves.

 How Does Antivirus Software Work?